 Nationality-Based Adjudication Delays

-ALLC is teaming up with three other firms—Green & Spiegel, Colombo Hurd, and Khanbabai Immigration Law—to challenge the delay in benefits processing for individuals from certain countries.
+We are currently fighting to challenge the delay in benefits processing for individuals from certain countries.

 The White House, Department of Homeland Security, and Department of State have instituted a complete ban on processing immigration petitions and applications purely based on country of nationality.
 We think this is unlawful.